TelemetryHarbor/harbor-docs/docs/community/contribute.md

 ---
 sidebar_position: 1
 title: How to Contribute
-description: Learn how to contribute to Telemetry Harbor's open-source projects and documentation.
+description: Learn how to contribute to Harbor Scale's open-source projects and documentation.
 ---

 # How to Contribute

-Telemetry Harbor is an open and evolving platform, and we welcome contributions from our community!
+Harbor Scale is an open and evolving platform, and we welcome contributions from our community!
 Whether you want to improve our documentation, add a new SDK, fix a bug, or suggest a new feature, your input is valuable.

 ## Contribution Guidelines